 Visitor guide: Museum on The Mound

-While a visit to a bank’s headquarters might not sound like much fun, this one is well worth a visit as it includes a wee hidden gem of an attraction a few minute’s walk from St. Giles Cathedral.
+While a visit to a bank’s headquarters might not sound like much fun, this one is well worth a visit as it includes a hidden gem of an attraction a few minutes’ walk from St. Giles Cathedral.

-The Museum on The Mound is one of the few museums in the world that is solely dedicated to the history of money, and thanks have to go to the Bank of Scotland who curate the museum while allowing free admission to the public.
+The Museum on the Mound is one of the few museums in the world that’s solely dedicated to the history of money, and thanks have to go to the Bank of Scotland, which curates the museum, for allowing free admission to the public.

-The building sits high on a hill overlooking Princes Street and North Bridge so even if you don’t go inside it’s worth standing on the terrace to soak up the view, but if you have half an hour to spare I recommend you take a look at the museum.
+The building sits high on a hill overlooking Princes Street and North Bridge, so even if you don’t go inside it’s worth visiting just to stand on the terrace to soak up the view.

 The building itself is very grand so you might be surprised to know it was actually built on top of a rubbish dump that was created from excavations from the Nor Loch when it was drained to create Princes Street Gardens.